WPChill/strong-testimonials/readme.txt

 == Changelog ==
 = 3.2.11 - TBD -
 - Fixed: Compatibility with plugins that edit wp_kses_post allowed html list. eg. "The Post Grid".
+- Fixed: Slider image lazy-load not working properly.
+- Fixed: Pagination was not working on the front page.
+- Update: JQuery Validate to the latest version.

 = 3.2.10 - 28.05.2025 -
 - Fixed: Compatibility issue with the average rating shortcode when using multiple category attributes.